MSP General Principles and Publication Ethics

 RESPONSIBILITIES OF THE JOURNAL AND ITS EDITORS

-The governance structure of MEMOCS and its acceptance procedures are transparent and designed to ensure the highest quality of published material.
+The governance structure of Involve and its acceptance procedures are transparent and designed to ensure the highest quality of published material.
 Business concerns are not allowed to compromise intellectual and ethical standards.
-The Editorial Board makes the final decision on a submitted manuscript after the manuscript has been proposed for publication by an Editor (member of the Editorial Board) or Advisor (member of the Advisory Board).
-The proposing Editor or Advisor must explicitly endorse the paper's scientific content.
-The information-gathering process is open to the whole Editorial Board throughout.
+The Editor-in-Chief makes the final decision on a submitted manuscript after the manuscript has been proposed for publication by an Editor (member of the Editorial Board).
+The proposing Editor must explicitly endorse the paper's scientific content.
 Specifically:

-1. Upon submission, an author chooses a member of either the Editorial Board or the Advisory Board to be the article's handling editor.
-Members of both boards are listed on the submission webpage together with their areas of interest.
+1. Upon submission, an author suggests a member of the Editorial Board to be the article's handling editor.

 3. When the handling editor chosen by the author is unable or unwilling to handle the paper, or when a conflict of interest might be present, another handling editor will take on the task.